Workshops

 Prior knowledge of Scala is not necessary, although it is a plus – regardless of the flavour of Scala you code in.

-Basic understanding of functional programming concepts like map, flapmap, error handling, type classes, etc. is required.
+Basic understanding of functional programming concepts like map, flapMap, error handling, type classes, etc. is required.

 Requirements